 Inspect all hardware closely for damage and or deformation.
 Check to see if tongue buckles have been bent or side loaded.
 Ensure that hardware functions properly and goes together smoothly without undo force.

 The striking area should not be mushroomed to the point that splinters or shards will break off when they are struck.

-Check that rope or webbing does not show signs of being "hooked back" on itself.
-Ropes should be smooth, without knots and should be in unmodified manufacture condition.
+Check that rope or webbing does not show signs of being "hooked back" on itself unless the lanyard is specifically designed by the manufacturer for "tie-back" use.
+(See DBI-SALA® and Miller) Ropes should be smooth, without knots and should be in unmodified manufacture condition.
 Any lanyard found to be discolored, knotted, cracked, frayed or have loose fibers, should be replaced.
 Attached shock-absorbing packs should be free of holes, tears, and stitching should be free of rips or loose strands.

 Be sure to do this inspection to ensure that these critical fall protection devices are functioning properly and installed correctly.
 For more information see: 29 CFR 1910.66 App C.

 List the location of each retractable lifeline on the rig and note the type of fall protection device.
 Identification of the model, physical ratings, and an identification number should be clearly visible.

 Check that anchor points for self-retracting lifelines are identified and separate from any point used to suspend an active load (i.e. attaching to a crane hook that is also suspending a load.)
 The anchor point should be capable of supporting a 5,000 pound load for each employee attached.